 - 3 tablespoons of vegan yogurt (I used alpro Greek style)

-- 1/2 teaspoon of each paprika, turmeric, cumin, curry, chilli flakes, black peppercorns
+- 1/2 teaspoon of each paprika, cumin, curry, chili flakes, black peppercorns

-- 1 teaspoon of each garlic paste, ginger paste
+- 1 teaspoon of each garlic and ginger paste

 - Salt and pepper